rrafaleao/testesSoftware/docs/testCase19.md

 Browser compatibility test for the system.

 ## Objective:
-Ensure the system works properly on Chrome, Firefox, Edge, and Safari.
+Ensure the system works properly on Chrome, Firefox and Edge.

 ## Prerequisites:
 - Web-accessible system